-Archdale is a somewhat small city located in the state of North Carolina.
-With a population of 12,003 people and three associated neighborhoods, Archdale is the 81st largest community in North Carolina.
+Archdale is a medium-sized city located in the state of North Carolina.
+With a population of 12,084 people and three associated neighborhoods, Archdale is the 81st largest community in North Carolina.

 As is often the case in a small city, Archdale doesn't have a public transportation system that people use for their commute.

-In terms of college education, Archdale is nearly on par with the US average for all cities of 21.84%: 20.25% of adults 25 and older in Archdale have a bachelor's degree or advanced degree.
+The percentage of adults in Archdale who are college-educated is close to the national average for all communities of 21.84%: 20.25% of the adults in Archdale have a bachelor's degree or advanced degree.

 Archdale is a very ethnically-diverse city.
 The people who call Archdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Archdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Archdale include English, Irish, German, Scots-Irish, and Scottish.